andrew/ultimate-awesome/README.md

 - [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
 - [Algorithmic-Resources](https://github.com/hkirat/Algorithmic-Resources) - A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A curated knowledge base to build, run and mature a SOC (including CSIRT).
+- [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [awesome-okr](https://github.com/domenicosolazzo/awesome-okr) - A curated list about OKR (Objective - Key Results).
 - [awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening) - A curated list of awesome Security Hardening techniques for Windows.
 - [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.
+- [awesome-threat-modelling](https://github.com/hysnsec/awesome-threat-modelling) - A curated list of threat modeling resources (Books, courses - free and paid, videos, tools, tutorials and workshops to practice on ) for learning Threat modeling and initial phases of security review.
 - [awesome-tikz](https://github.com/xiaohanyu/awesome-tikz) - A curated list of awesome TikZ documentations, libraries and resources.
 - [awesome-malware-development](https://github.com/rootkit-io/awesome-malware-development) - Curated resources for malware dev, reverse engineering, and defensive security research.
 - [indie-hacker-tools-plus](https://github.com/XiaomingX/indie-hacker-tools-plus) - 为独立开发者准备的精选技术栈和工具仓库来了！这里有你最需要的工具，帮你提升开发效率、节约成本，最重要的是——这些工具都是市场上热门的，经过验证的。🚀A curated collection of tech stacks and tools tailored for independent developers is here! these are proven, popular tools widely used in the industry. 🚀.
 - [Crypto-OpSec-SelfGuard-RoadMap](https://github.com/OffcierCia/Crypto-OpSec-SelfGuard-RoadMap) - Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.
 - [awesome-transfer-learning](https://github.com/artix41/awesome-transfer-learning) - Best transfer learning and domain adaptation resources (papers, tutorials, datasets, etc.).
-- [awesome-threat-modelling](https://github.com/hysnsec/awesome-threat-modelling) - A curated list of threat modeling resources (Books, courses - free and paid, videos, tools, tutorials and workshops to practice on ) for learning Threat modeling and initial phases of security review.
 - [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [awesome-cryptoeconomics](https://github.com/jpantunes/awesome-cryptoeconomics) - An awesome curated list of Cryptoeconomic research and learning materials.
 - [awesome-aws-amplify](https://github.com/dabit3/awesome-aws-amplify) - Curated list of AWS Amplify Resources.